judha-basu/judha-basu.github.io/_news/2026-03-26-phd-defence.md

 date: 2026-03-26
 inline: true
 ---
-Defended thesis on "A multiwavelength study of novae in M31".
+Defended PhD thesis on "A multiwavelength study of novae in M31".